Reception Diagnostic Center

 Sending Money

-• Mailed money orders must include the facility deposit form and are limited to a $300 maximum.
+• Mailed money orders must use the official deposit form and are limited to a maximum of $300.

-• Print the deposit form in blue or black ink and mail only the completed form and the money order; do not include staples, cash, photos, or other items.
+• Print the deposit form in blue or black ink and do not include staples, cash, photos, or other items with the deposit.

-• ConnectNetwork automated deposits are transmitted to the facility within one business day; mailed deposits are processed the next business day after receipt and availability can vary.
+• ConnectNetwork automated deposits are transmitted to the facility within one business day; mailed deposits are processed the next business day after receipt.

 Topic Overviews